When to plant Ranunculus in Nassau County, FL

 Nassau County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 14 and first fall frost is December 1.

-Nassau County County sits in USDA Zone 9a.
+Nassau County sits in USDA Zone 9a.
 Ranunculus grows reliably in zones 6a through 10b, so it's a good fit here.

-Can Ranunculus grow in Nassau County County's climate?
+Can Ranunculus grow in Nassau County's climate?

 Your Nassau County Garden Planner — Free